Anomalous Hall Effects in Chiral Superconductors: Abstract

 \section{Abstract}

 We report theoretical results for the electronic contribution to thermal and electrical transport for chiral superconductors belonging to even or odd-parity E$_1$ and E$_2$ representations of the tetragonal and hexagonal point groups.
-Chiral superconductors exhibit novel transport properties that depend on the topology of the order parameter, topology of the Fermi surface, the spectrum of bulk Fermionic excitations, and -- as we highlight -- the structure of the impurity potential.
-The anomalous thermal Hall effect is shown to be sensitive to the structure of the electron-impurity t-matrix, as well as the winding number, $\nu$, of the chiral order parameter, $\Delta(p)=|\Delta(p)|\,e^{i\nu\phi_p}$.
+Chiral superconductors exhibit novel properties that depend on the topology of the order parameter and Fermi surface, and---as we highlight---the structure of the impurity potential.
+An anomalous thermal Hall effect is predicted and shown to be sensitive to the winding number, $\nu$, of the chiral order parameter via Andreev scattering that transfers angular momentum from the chiral condensate to excitations that scatter off the random potential.
 For heat transport in a chiral superconductor with isotropic impurity scattering, i.e., point-like impurities, a transverse heat current is obtained for $\nu=\pm 1$, but vanishes for $|\nu|>1$.
 This is not a universal result.
 For finite-size impurities with radii of order or greater than the Fermi wavelength, $R\ge\hbar/p_f$, the thermal Hall conductivity is finite for chiral order with $|\nu|\ge2$, and determined by a specific Fermi-surface average of the differential cross-section for electron-impurity scattering.
-Our results also provide quantitative formulae for interpreting heat transport experiments for superconductors predicted to exhibit broken time-reversal and mirror symmetries.
+Our results also provide quantitative formulae for analyzing and interpreting thermal transport measurements for superconductors predicted to exhibit broken time-reversal and mirror symmetries.